 Boost your CV and enhance your personal statement while carrying out an independent project on a topic you love.
-Equivalent to half an A Level, EPQ showcases to employers and universities that you’re an independent learner, able to manage a project, solve problems, organise your time, conduct original research and produce a high-quality product.
+The EPQ is equivalent to half an A Level, but it is so much more than an extra qualification.
+The Extended Project Qualification showcases to employers and universities that you’re an independent learner, able to manage a project, solve problems, organise your time, conduct original research and produce a high-quality product.
 In fact, this additional qualification is so highly valued that some universities will even lower their grade boundaries for you if you achieve a high EPQ grade!

 Types of Projects

 - Dissertation: A dissertation is an essay of 5000-6000 words, providing an answer to a question and focusing on a topic about which there has been debate.

 - Artefact: An artefact is an object produced as a solution to a design brief.
 It must be based on thorough research, and records must be kept indicating how ideas developed as the project progressed.

 - Performance: A performance could be music, drama, dance or sport related.
 It must take place before an audience, and records must be kept which show the development of skills and techniques.